JustLolo/MyMovieTheater/client/README.md

 ```

 # Backend
+### Running on a cloudflare worker
+You can create your account [here](https://dash.cloudflare.com/sign-up)
 * https://server.YOUR_ACCOUNT_HERE.workers.dev/

-## why am I using a backend?
+### Why am I using a backend?
 * No matter how, there is no way I can 'encript' a key/token in the final android/ios bundle.
 * Some easy reverse engineer and someone would get the key/token.
 * This this is using cloudflare workers
-* you need to login using: `npx wrangler login`
+* you need to login first using: `npx wrangler login`

 So I need a backend to act as a wrapper of the movie api.
-This will have the acces to the key/token and will serve the required information from the endpoint.
+This backend will have the acces to the API key/token and will serve the required information from the movie endpoint.